lincolnvirus/lincolnvirus.github.io/friends/02-pavel_mednikov.markdown

 ref: pavel_mednikov
 ---

-Более 7 лет опыта в проектировании, дизайне, разработке веб-сайтов, мобильных приложений и много другого.

-Услуги:
+More than 7 years of experience in website design and development, mobile development.

+Services:
-- Веб-дизайн
+- Website design
-- Front-end разработка
+- Front-end development
-- UX/UI проектирование
+- UX/UI development
-- Разработка фирменного стиля
-- Дизайн печатной продукции
+- Branding